 3. Viking Ocean Cruises

-Originally a river cruise line, Viking has expanded significantly in recent years and now operates a fleet of ocean liners as well.
+Originally a river cruise line, Viking has expanded significantly in recent years and now operates a fleet of ocean liners.
 Cruisers enjoy the luxurious amenities of this line, and you can go much further than their base in Europe.

 4. Silversea World Cruises

-With boats slightly smaller than the typically massive cruise liners, Silversea can offer a more intimate and personalized experience for guests, who appreciate all-inclusive offerings and exotic destinations.
+With boats slightly smaller than the typically massive cruise liners, Silversea can offer guests a more intimate and personalized experience who appreciate all-inclusive offerings and exotic destinations.

 5. MSC World Cruises

-The World Cruises that MSC offers are most certainly worth mentioning, based on the fact that all of their future voyages are currently sold out.
+The World Cruises that MSC offers are worth mentioning, based on the fact that all of their future voyages are sold out.
+You’d have to be on a waiting list to join one, so they must be good.

 6. Repositioning Cruises and One-Way Cruises

-A one-way trip is exactly what it sounds like, where your boat departs from somewhere like Spain and arrives in Egypt, for example.
+Most cruise lines like Royal Caribbean, Princess, MSC, Norwegian, and others offer both one-way cruises as well as repositioning cruises.
+A one-way trip is exactly what it sounds like, where your boat departs from somewhere like Spain and arrives in Egypt.

 A repositioning cruise may not have exotic stops and may even have a limited level of onboard service.
 However, the prices are incredibly cheap when compared to a standard cruise.

-For someone looking to cross the globe and do a portion of it by boat, this could be the cost-saving answer if your travels line up in the right season.
+This could be the cost-saving answer for someone looking to cross the globe and do a portion of it by boat if your travels are in the right season.

 Most major cruise line websites have a dedicated page for repositioning cruises.
-Booking in advance will get you the best deal and make sure that cabins don’t sell out.
+Booking in advance will get you the best deal and ensure that cabins don’t sell out.

 See Related: Norway Cruise Packing List